1 - Introduction

 - Accept the Copernicus licence by creating a test download using the CDS Download web form interface (see below).

-2 - Downloading ERA5 data through the CDS web interface
+3 - Downloading online ERA5 family data through the CDS web interface

 - Go to the C3S climate data store (CDS).